JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-1. At the beginning, the `TypeElement element` is checked for being a non-abstract class or interface.
+1. Initially, the `TypeElement element` is checked for being a non-abstract class or interface.
    As the *TypeElement* can represent them too.
-2. In case the `element` is a concrete class we follow the resolving process.
+2. In case the `element` is a concrete class, we follow the resolving process.
-3. In case the `element` is not a concrete class, we short circuit the process and fail.
+3. If the `element` is not a concrete class, we short circuit the process and fail.
-   The method implementation can be seen [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
+   You can see the method implementation [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
 4. The already known to us *ElementFilter* gets the constructors of the `element`.
 5. There is a check for our `element` having just one constructor.
 6. In case there is just one constructor, we follow the process.
 7. In case there is more than one, the compilation fails.
-   The method implementation can be seen [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
+   You can see the method implementation [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
 8. The only constructor is used to create a *Dependency* object with the element and its dependencies.
    It will be used for writing the actual Java code.
    Seeing the *Dependency* implementation would be beneficial, so please take a look: